sefeoglu/sefeoglu.github.io/index.md

 🌱 I’m currently learning  meta-learning and graph representation learning.

+# Projects

-# Projects over Master at Data Science, at University of Potsdam.
+## Master Thesis at University of Potsdam.

-## Master Thesis
 * Title: A Deep Learning Approach For Domain Specific Automated Ontology Construction
 * The thesis aims to construct a knowledge graph from painting catalogue using automated ontology construction approach, leveraging ontology matching.
-### Modules:
-* Ontology Matching
-* Concept Extraction (Named Entity Extraction)
-* Relation Extraction